 • Core test suite.
 This suite tests the core functionnalities of the engine (e.g. BPEL activities, variables, etc...).
+To run this test suite, the server should not be started.
 This test suite can be launched with the following command:

 '''

 >ant test

 '''